 - Available to Erasmus Students: No

-This course provides training in the essential methodological, archival and practical skills necessary for undertaking postgraduate study in Church History and Historical Theology in fulfilment of the Research Skills core component of PGT study at GU.
-However, it will also provide a deep historiographical and theological analysis of the disciplines as they have developed since the early church to the eve of the Reformation.
+This masters course provides training in the essential methodological, archival and practical skills necessary for undertaking postgraduate study in Church History and Historical Theology in fulfilment of the Research Skills core component of postgraduate study at the University of Glasgow.
+It will also provide a deep historiographical and theological analysis of the disciplines as they have developed from the early church to the eve of the Reformation.
 In particular, this course will demonstrate the necessity of considering both the disciplines of Theology and Church History as interrelated.

 Requirements of Entry

 ■ Introduce students to research techniques relevant to Masters level programmes in Church History and Historical Theology;

 ■ Facilitate the acquisition of relevant employability-related skills;

 ■ Provide a forum for the critical discussion of key issues related to the development of professional academic skills including: research planning and management; project funding; ethics; conference presentation and

 networking; writing for publication; and public engagement and the use of social media.